 This mum had a secret abortion in Singapore, “Suddenly, here I was looking at a positive test and knowing exactly what I had to do.”

-Singaporean hotel receptionist Kelly*, shares her abortion story, her personal decision- and why she hid it from her husband.
+Singaporean hotel receptionist Kelly*, shares her abortion story, her personal decision- and why she hid her abortion in Singapore from her husband.

 I don’t even let my mind go there for fear of the terrible sadness that will follow.
 These images give me a glimpse of the brutality of what I participated in.
 It’s absolutely horrifying.
 But what I did was far worse - I hid it from my pro-life husband.